utkuozbulak/singular-value-decomposition-on-images/README.md

 How will those matrices(images) look like ?

-What happens if we sum up part of those matrices (sub-images) ?
+What happens if we sum up some of those matrices (sub-images) but not all ?

 ##Results